 The temple is located in the old cemetery park of Razlog and is a monument of culture.

-In Razlog you can see over 40 houses with architecture of the Bulgarian Revival period, but if you don’t have enough time, we recommend you to find time to visit at least the Historical museum in the town, which is located in the house of Nikola Parapunov.
+In Razlog, you can see over 40 houses with architecture from the Bulgarian Revival period.
+But if you don’t have enough time, we recommend you find time to visit at least the Historical museum in the town, which is located in the house of Nikola Parapunov.

 The house is declared a monument of culture and will give you an idea of the type of houses that were built during the Bulgarian Revival Period in Razlog.

-Since 1957 in the house of Nikola Parapunov is located the Historical Museum of the town and if you decide to visit it you will be able to enjoy over 5000 exhibits that tell the story and lifestyle of the people from Razlog and the region from antiquity to the present day.
+The Historical Museum of the town has been located in the house of Nikola Parapunov since 1957.
+If you decide to visit it, you will be able to enjoy over 5000 exhibits that tell the story and lifestyle of the people from Razlog and the region from antiquity to the present day.

 The Solar calendar is one of the biggest attractions in Razlog, so we advise you to visit it (especially if you are with children).
 The calendar consists of 12 marble slabs with carved animal figures.
 The slabs are arranged in a circle and form an ancient solar calendar.

-Such a calendar was actually found on the territory of the municipality of Razlog in the 70s of XX century and according to the historians it served our ancestors to orient themselves in space and time for centuries.
+Such a calendar was actually found on the territory of the municipality of Razlog in the 70s of the XX century.
+According to historians, it served our ancestors to orient themselves in space and time for centuries.

-The Solar calendar, which today is located in the park of the town is a full copy of the ancient calendar, and using it you can find out how the years are calculated and what your years of birth mean.
+The Solar calendar, which today is located in the park of the town, is a full copy of the ancient calendar.
+Using it, you can find out how the years are calculated and what your birth years mean.

-„The steps” is the newest attraction in Razlog, but has already become one of the most visited sights in the town.
-The walkway is built on a European project and it leads to the top of the Golak hill.
-And there, at the top of the hill, is located the main attraction of the walkway – a twelve–meter tower called “The Steps”.
+„The steps” is the newest attraction in Razlog but has already become one of the most visited sights in the town.
+The walkway is built on a European project and leads to the top of Golak hill.
+And there, the main attraction of the walkway is located at the top of the hill – a twelve–meter tower called “The Steps”.

 The walkway is called “The steps” in the name of one of the most beautiful and interesting natural phenomena in Pirin Mountain – “The steps”, which you can see if you climb to the top of the tower.

-„The painted church” is one of the sights near Razlog, which attract more and more tourists every year.
+„The painted church” is one of the sights near Razlog, which attracts more and more tourists every year.

-Thus, the remains of two temples – an early Christian basilica from V – VI century and a medieval temple from XII – XIII century appeared in the world..
+Thus, the remains of two temples – an early Christian basilica from the V – VI century and a medieval temple from the XII – XIII century appeared in the world.

 „The painted (written) church” is about 7 km away from Razlog to the southwest.